-Looking for a fun way to share the festivity of fall with your favorite furry friend?
-Look no further than these 3-ingredient pumpkin dog treats!
-This healthy snack will not only provide your pup with protein and fiber, but it helps with digestion issues too.
+Looking for a fun way to share the festivity of fall with your favourite furry friend?
+Look no further than this 3-ingredient pumpkin dog treats recipe This healthy snack will not only provide your pup with protein and fiber, but it helps with digestion issues too.

-So if you have a Windy Mindy who loves to cuddle with you on the couch, then perhaps these pumpkin dog treats will make TV time more tolerable (and her tummy will feel better, too).
+So if you have a Windy Mindy who loves to cuddle with you on the couch, then perhaps these 3 ingredient dog treats will make TV time more tolerable (and her tummy will feel better, too).

 I feed my dog a raw food diet, which consists mostly of ground-up raw meat, bones, and offal.
 It’s full of nutrients and very close to the diet of wolves.

 My pampered pooch isn’t much of a hunter and, as such, he needs a bit of roughage added to his diet.
-That’s how these simple pumpkin dog treats were born.
+That’s how this simple pumpkin dog treats recipe was born.

 Not only are they easy to make, but they are great for your pup too!
+Pumpkin is so good for your dog.
 Here are just a few of the benefits pumpkin provides for dogs.

 The reason I made these treats in the first place was to infuse my pup with a healthy dose of fiber.
 Canned pumpkin is an easy, economic way to help ease upset stomach and constipation.